 Aside from some public transportation with super-powered air conditioning, you don't have to worry about being cold while on Bali.
-Opt for light cotton clothing; jeans will be hot and heavy for most circumstances.
-High-tech, quick-dry garments will work, too, but don't leave them hanging to dry somewhere they could be stolen.
+Opt for lightweight, cotton clothing; jeans will be too hot and heavy for most circumstances.
+Quick-dry garments will work, too, but don't leave the expensive athletic brands hanging to dry somewhere they could be stolen.

-You won't need as much clothing as you would expect; keep your packing simple and purchase items locally if you run out of outfits to wear.
+You won't need as much clothing as you may expect; keep your packing for Bali simple, and plan to purchase items locally if you run out of outfits to wear.
 That said, you'll probably want to change tops every evening after sweating all day.
-If on an extended trip, you'll find plenty of places that do laundry for a fee based on weight.
+If on an extended trip, you'll find plenty of inexpensive places that do laundry.
+The fee is typically based on weight.

 The Best Shoes for Bali

 You'll need proper hiking shoes or sandals if you want to climb Mount Batur or Gunung Agung.
-Some of the pretentious, high-end clubs in Kuta and Seminyak may enforce dress codes that prohibit sandals and flip-flops.
+Some of the nightclubs in Kuta and Seminyak may enforce dress codes that prohibit sandals and flip-flops.
 If you plan to do any serious clubbing, bring a better pair of shoes with you.

 What to Put in Your First Aid Kit

-Tip: Every first-aid kit should have anti-diarrhea medicine such as loperamide (Imodium), but don't take it unless getting to a toilet isn't an option (e.g., you'll be on transportation all day).
-Antimotility drugs may exasperate simple cases of traveler's diarrhea by trapping bacteria inside instead of allowing it to pass normally.
+Tip: Every first aid kit should have anti-diarrhea medicine such as loperamide (Imodium), but don't take it unless access to a toilet isn't an option (like if you'll be on transportation all day).
+Antimotility drugs may exasperate simple cases of traveler's diarrhea by preventing troublesome bacteria from passing naturally.

 Money and Documents for Bali

-Bali has plenty of Western-networked ATMs, however, bring backup cash just in case the network goes down.
-Consider bringing a few traveler's cheques and some U.S. dollars that can be cashed in for emergency funds in case your ATM card is compromised.
+Bali has plenty of ATMs that work on the usual networks, however, bring backup cash just in case the network goes down.
+Traveler's checks are an option, but bring some U.S. dollars that can be cashed in for emergency funds in case your ATM card is compromised.
 Ensure large denominations aren't torn, damaged, or marked in any way.